 What is the History Window?

-The History Window lists the design edits you made while in the ShortPoint Visual Builder interface, starting from the last saved state of the web part you are working on.
+The History Window lists the design edits you made while in the ShortPoint Page Builder Live Mode interface, starting from the last saved state of the web part you are working on.
 Each item contains information about your activity including the Design Element where it was applied, what was changed, and how much time passed since you completed it.

 You can easily restore the web part to a specific point in your editing activity if you do not like your recent changes.
 This gives you the freedom to experiment with your design decisions, discard what does not work, and retain what does.

-Note that this feature is not available in the Wireframe mode.
+Note that this feature is not available in the Grid Mode.

 How to restore to the previous state of a ShortPoint web part?